Tuesday, May 2, 2017

 Prince William is spearheading a campaign, "Heads together," and with Lady Gaga's Born This Way Foundation, #okaytosay.

 When I first began my journey to heal my life after the diagnosis Post-Polio Syndrome ten years ago, I did not realize that the majority of my symptoms were a result of unhealed trauma that was stuck in my body.
 It was such a challenge to break the cycle of being sedentary, depressed and anxious and to begin to connect to my body after years of neglect, dissociation and abuse by not having an exercise program.
-Once I began working with Jeffrey Spratt,MT, in April of 2015, I was able to connect the dots of my symptoms and where energy was stuck in my body to the original trauma.
-I've been able to reclaim my life after trauma through the power of positive, quality, innovative therapeutic touch and heal the effects of paralytic polio and trauma.
+Once I began working with Dr. Ryan J. Means in March of 2015, I was able to reignite my power of belief in my body's capacity to heal...that I could and would go the distance and reexperience the gift of running in my life.

 Even though the team at Spaulding Rehab's International Rehab Center for Polio and Post Polio told me that if I use it I would lose it, I knew I had to get moving.
 They were using a model that said that polio survivors experience an accelerated aging process because of a neuromuscular system that had been compromised by the initial polio virus.
 They were not aware of the body's tremendous capacity to regenerate and heal.